eliasson/quarter/README.md

 See [getting-started.md](docs/getting-started.md) for more details.

-## What features will it support
+## What features does it support?

-The prime use-case for Quarter is to offer a convenient way to input hours on a daily basis.
+The primary use-case for Quarter is to offer a convenient way to input hours on a daily basis.
 It should also be possible to render reports that aggregates per day or week.
 All other features are second to that.

 - Input time using the unit quarters of an hour